NEIGHBORS…. IT’S NOT TOO LATE

 San Rafael, CA 94915-1702

-Jay Hubert, Vice President: Jay is retired from Chevron after almost 30 years of service.
+Jay Hubert, President: Jay is retired from Chevron after almost 30 years of service.
 He is Chief Radio Officer for the amateur radio group that is sponsored by the Marin County Sheriff.
 He also leads radio support operations for the Red Cross in San Rafael.
 He and his wife Mayme have resided in their Dominican home for 49 years.

 Marty Wickenheiser, Membership: Marty is a long time Marin County resident whose job is real estate and passion is volunteerism.
 A long time member of Rotary International, her people skills make her a natural for Membership Chair.